thomasarmstrong/MCValidation/README.md

 > or camera parts.
 Not all of these measurements will have a direct comparison in simulations, e.g.
 > when measuring the photocathode currents for the quantum efficiency of PMTs.)

+Not considered for now.

 > Light collector plus photosensor efficiency versus angle of incidence, either in absolute units
 > as for normal incidence or relative to the efficiency of the masked PMT (and scaled of light collector
 > exit area over entry area).

+This could be performed by setting the position of the light source and angular distribution in order to match a specified measurement, however this could only be done relative to on axis efficiency.
+Not considered for now.

 > Afterpulsing measurements for PMTs (between 4 and 40 p.e. or to amplitudes beyond which the
 > afterpulse probability is < 10−9), revealing integral afterpulse fractions and spectrum of afterpulses.